 Private student loans are not eligible for the waiver, explains Kantrowitz, and it’s highly unlikely that they will be affected by federal policy in the future.
 Borrowers with private student loans — or FFEL loans in good standing — should contact their lender if they’re experiencing financial hardship.
 Even though interest charges are still in effect, many lenders have added forbearance programs in response to COVID-19.

-Federal borrowers can take advantage of the payment pause currently in effect through Sept.
-30, 2021.
+Federal borrowers can take advantage of the payment pause currently in effect through Dec.
+31, 2022.
 Any funds you would be putting toward your federal loans could be instead applied to private student loans, credit card debt or emergency expenses.
 If you don’t have other debt, you may also continue making payments interest-free to pay down as much of your principal as you can.
 This will help you pay down that debt quicker — and cheaper.